Journera/glutil/README.md

 Journera's biggest use for this library is as a Glue Crawler replacement for tables and datasets the Glue Crawlers have problems parsing.
 Information on this lambda can be found in the [lambda](./lambda) directory.

-## Contributing to `glutil`
+## Contributing to Glutil
-`glutil` was recently open-sourced.
+This project was recently open-sourced.
 As such, please pardon any sharp edges, and let us know about them by [creating an issue](https://github.com/Journera/glutil/issues/new).

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.